Hzsa-anony/TermuxThemeall/README.md

 * Termux Only.
 * Working On Others Like Kali Linux,ParrotSec,Ubuntu etc.
 *
-* DONATE ME TO MAKE IT BE AVAILABLE ON ANY OS.

 ### THE TOOL REQUIREMENTS:
 * Termux From Fdroid